Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Composition of Lagrangian bisections and B-series

 The composition of two B-series is detailed by the BCK Hopf algebra \cite{Chartier10aso}.
-Note that it applies for any Taylor expansion over $J^\infty_\xi$, not just for the exact Hamilton-Jacobi flow. \begin{proposition} Let $B^\xi(a^1)$ and $B^\xi(a^2)$ be two B-series.
-Their composition is the B-series
+Note that it applies for any Taylor expansion over $J^\infty_\xi$, not just for the exact Hamilton-Jacobi flow. \begin{proposition} For any $a_1,$ $a_2 \in \TT^*,$ we set